propjockey/css-api-fetch/README.md

 # css-api-fetch from <img src="https://github.com/user-attachments/assets/87119fb5-c39d-429a-9bfd-424f0e100720" alt="" width="30px"> PropJockey
 Make remote API Requests in CSS (Cascading Style Sheets) and store the response data in `--vars` on `:root` *without JavaScript*.

+## Mini vs Root or Both?

+There are 3 css files you can use with different trade-offs.

+1) `api-fetch.css` - contains both of the following

+2) `api-fetch-mini.css`

+* works in Chrome, FireFox, Safari, and on mobile
+* Does not lift the response data to `:root`, it can only be used within the element.
+* Does not let you store more than one response at a time unless they are in sepearate elements.
+* The element that contains the response data must have a fixed width and height and can't automatically resize based on the content.
+* Overflow is hidden and can't be avoided.
+* Anything you build that uses the single response must be within the provided element.
+* Does not deconstruct the encoded responses per decimal digit for you.
+* Triggering the request is in your hands, based on however/whenever you choose to set the `url()`

+3) `api-fetch-root.css`

+* currently only works in Chrome on Desktop
+* Response data is lifted to `:root` and can be used anywhere.
+* Up to 4 responses can be stored at the same time for use anywhere in your project.
+* The encoded response data is deconstructed per decimal digit for each request.
+* Triggering the request requires specific setup but there are no limits on when you choose to initiate the requests.

 ## Installation and Setup